jack9966qk/TJAAnalyzer/README.md

 # TJA Analyzer

-A versatile tool for visualizing, analyzing, and annotating TJA charts for Taiko no Tatsujin simulators.
+A versatile tool for visualizing, analyzing, and annotating TJA charts.

 ## Features

+### Chart rendering

-- **Chart Visualization**: Renders TJA charts with support for standard notes, rolls, balloons, and variable measures.
-Displays chart metadata (Title, BPM, etc.).
+- Renders TJA charts in native resolution with zooming support.
-- **Analysis**:
-  - **Detailed Note Statistics**: Inspect individual note timing, interval, and properties.
-  - **View Options**: Customizable display with zooming, loop collapsing, and bar numbering.
-- **Data Sources**: Load charts from local files, built-in examples, or the **ESE Database**.
-- **Judgement Integration**: Connect to an external judgement stream (SSE) to visualize hit results (Perfect, Good, Poor) in real-time.
-- **Annotation & Editing**:
-  - Select notes and ranges.
+- Renders branches (Normal, Expert, Master) individually or stacked together.

+### Analysis

+- Displays note statistics such as BPM and interval from previous note.
-  - Annotate hands (L/R) with automatic inference helper.
+- Annotate hands (L/R) manually or automatically with hand inference.

+### Export

-  - Export selected sections as TJA snippets.
+- Exports selected chart section as TJA, with loop customizations.
-- **Export**: Save rendered charts as high-quality images.
+- Save rendered charts as high-quality images.
-- **Internationalization**: Supports English and Simplified Chinese.

 ## Getting Started